 Spoon candy rediscovered!

-As good as I thought it was, it must not have been popular because after a few years it disappeared.
-Here is a homemade version which is almost as good as the original:
+As good as I thought it was, it must not have been popular because after two years it disappeared.
+Here is a homemade version which is as good as the original:

 Mix up a batch of Jell-O brand vanilla instant pudding.
 (I tested ready-made Swiss Miss, the instant French vanilla, and Jell-o's cooked puddings and the plain instant vanilla had the best flavor and texture for this dessert.)
 Pour the mix into four dessert dishes (wine glasses make a more elegant presentation) and let it set in a refrigerator for at least one hour.